kas-kad/markdownPreview/README.md

 	use_frameworks!
 	pod 'MobileMessaging'
 	```

-### Integrating Mobile Messaging into your code (Traditional way)
+6. Perform code modification to the app delegate in order to receive push notifications.
+There are two ways to do this: [App Delegate Composition](#App-Delegate-Composition) or [App Delegate Inheritance](#App-Delegate-Inheritance)

-Perform code modification to the app delegate in order to receive push notifications:
+### App Delegate Composition

 1. Import the library: